Travel Green and Safe for All Customers

 - Weekdays: 4 bicycles per train – 2 in the first car and 2 two in the last car, unless otherwise directed by the train crew

 - Weekends: 1 bicycle per car; maximum 8 per train, excluding weekend bicycle trains below, unless otherwise directed by the train crew

 Weekend Bike Trains

 During the summer months, certain trains are designated as "Bicycle Trains" and may carry up to 2 bicycles per car.
-The list includes several trains on the following branches: Babylon, Montauk, Oyster Bay, Port Jefferson, and Ronkonkoma/Greenport.
-These trains have a bicycle symbol by the train number on published branch timetables available online, at stations, or call our Travel Information Center to speak with an agent for specific train times.
+The list includes trains on the following branches: Babylon, Montauk, Oyster Bay, Port Jefferson, and Ronkonkoma/Greenport.
+These trains have a bicycle+ symbol by the train number on our branch timetables, which are available online, as well as at stations and terminals.

 Exclusions - Times/Days Bicycles are Not Allowed on Trains (arrivals/departures from NYC):